nicoespeon/abracadabra/REFACTORINGS.md

 > 💡 Available as Quick Fix (`Alt ↵`)

 This refactoring allows you to change the order of a function parameters.
 It will resolve and update the references to that function.

+It supports function declarations, arrow functions, and class methods.

 ![][demo-change-signature]